Dienofail/BoL/README.md

 # Scripts for Bot of Legends, by dienofail

 Make sure to look into the common folder for SAC plugins.
-Most plugins will require VPrediction by Honda7: http://botoflegends.com/forum/topic/11076-library-vprediction/
+Most scripts and plugins will require the latest VPrediction by Honda7: http://botoflegends.com/forum/topic/11076-library-vprediction/

+Please leave feedback (positive or negative!) as well as bug reports on the respective forum posts.

 __Links to popular forum posts:__